Want to hear why SuperFeast sources herbs from China? Read on....

 - Law of the People's Republic of China on Traditional Chinese Medicine

 - Chinese Medicinal Herbs Protection and Development Plan

 You can email or call us any time if you want any more info on this matter and speak to us directly email@example.com (323) 694 4600.

 We're super proud about where we source our herbs from and the fact that we are supporting the restoration of a tradition that, frankly, the West needs right now.
 I mean, herbs that nourish the immune system and help the body adapt to stress?
 Sounds pretty good for a population that's always sick and strung out.

 Ultimately, guys, we're just a grassroots company on an epic adventure to tune in further and further to the nature of this tradition and this tonic herb biz, and we're super excited that you're on this epic adventure of health with us.
-Long live the Daoist tonic herbs!
+Long live the Taoist tonic herbs!
 I'd love for you to follow our journey on Instagram and come say hi on my personal account too.
 Happy herbing.